Revelation Chapter 21: New Jerusalem descends to the "New" Heaven and "New" Earth - Life in the millennial Kingdom of Elohim ("God")

 I will rejoice in Jerusalem, and joy in My people; The voice of weeping shall no longer be heard in her, nor the voice of crying.
 No more shall an infant from there live but a few days, nor an old man who has not fulfilled his days; For the child shall die one hundred years old, but the sinner being one hundred years old shall be accursed.
 They shall build houses and inhabit them; they shall plant vineyards and eat their fruit.
 They shall not build and another inhabit; They shall not plant and another eat; For as the days of a tree, so shall be the days of My people, And My elect shall long enjoy the work of their hands.
-They shall not labor in vain, nor bring forth children for trouble; For they shall be the descendants of the blessed of [Yahuah], And their offspring with them.
+They shall not labor in vain, nor bring forth children for trouble; For they shall be the descendants of the blessed of [Yehovah], And their offspring with them.
 It shall come to pass that before they call, I will answer; and while they are still speaking, I will hear.
 The wolf and the lamb shall feed together, the lion shall eat straw like the ox, And dust shall be the serpent's food.
-They shall not hurt nor destroy in all My holy mountain," Says [Yahuah] (Isaiah 65:19-25).
-“And, it shall come to pass [in the new heavens and the new earth] that from one New Moon to another, and from one Sabbath to another, all flesh shall come to worship before Me," says [Yahuah].
+They shall not hurt nor destroy in all My holy mountain," Says [Yehovah] (Isaiah 65:19-25).
+“And, it shall come to pass [in the "new" heavens and the "new" earth] that from one New Moon to another, and from one Sabbath to another, all flesh shall come to worship before Me," says [Yahovah].
 “And they shall go forth and look upon the corpses of the men who have transgressed against me, for their worm does not die, and their fire is not quenched.
-They shall be an abhorrence to all flesh (Isaiah 66:23-24)
+They shall be an abhorrence to all flesh.
+(Isaiah 66:23-24)

 All of this - death, the presence of sinners, childbirth, new moons and sabbaths, looking on the corpses of the dead with horror, and so forth - does not sound like the eternal state following the Millennium and the Final Judgment, does it?
-Let us see if the Lord will further clarify the sequence of events as we go through Chapter 21 verse by verse:
+Let us see if Yehovah will further clarify the sequence of events as we go through Chapter 21 verse by verse:

 21:1 Now I saw (a) a new heaven and a new earth, for the first heaven and the first earth had passed away.
 Also there was (b) no more sea.